MicrosoftDocs/windows-dev-docs/hub/apps/design/input/access-keys.md

 Access keys are keyboard shortcuts that improve the usability and the accessibility of your Windows applications by providing an intuitive way for users to quickly navigate and interact with an app's visible UI through a keyboard instead of a pointer device (such as touch or mouse).

-The Windows app provides built-in support across platform controls for both keyboard-based access keys and associated UI feedback through visual cues called Key Tips.
+The Windows app provides built-in support across platform controls for both keyboard-based access keys and associated UI feedback through visual cues called keytips.

 > [!NOTE]
 > A keyboard is indispensable for users with certain disabilities (see [Keyboard accessibility](../accessibility/keyboard-accessibility.md)), and is also an important tool for users who prefer it as a more efficient way to interact with an app.